tytydraco/yessleep/out/Im_the_Host_of_a_Creepy_Talk_Show_Lets_Make_a_Deal_with_the_Devil.md

 The Devil, delighted in her discomfort, applauds.

 “You’re rich, Bertha!”
-His laughter fills the stadium, plus millions of homes across the world, with dread.
+His laughter fills the stadium, plus millions of homes in Hell, with dread.

 Bertha cusses.